 When a Pokémon has a higher form, a button evolve will show.
-Next to it will be the cost for this evolution in candies, varying between 12, 25, 50 and 100 based on the rarity of the Pokémon.
+Next to it will be the cost for this evolution in candies, varying between 12, 25, 50, 100, or 400, based on the rarity of the Pokémon.
 When evolving it, multiple things happen:

 - The Pokémon changes to its next form;

 - The Pokémon increases in strength.
 Its CP goes up, however the percentage trained stays the same;

 - The Pokémon's stats, weight, height and moves are randomised.
 The options are selected from a list that is dependent of the kind of Pokémon;

 Gaining 500xp for every evolution means that with a lucky egg, one can quickly amass thousands of experience evolving many critters (if you have not yet captured the evolved form, you'll also get a 1000xp bonus for a new Pokedex entry).
 Remember, a Pidgey that costs 12 candy to evolve, still grants 1000xp with a lucky egg!
 Other than that, it means that a Pokémon found at a high percentage trained, this is the semicircle found underneath the Pokémon's CP, can quickly become a very strong Pokémon in the trainer's team when evolved.
 Lastly, the randomisation factor means that every time you evolve a Pokémon to it's final form, you roll these stats for the perfect combination to suit your team.
 Sometimes you will have to evolve quite a lot to get your moves just right.